Mobile Land Mine

 The Mobile Land Mine (originally named "Beetle") was an experimental British World War II remote-controlled tracked explosive device.
 It was wire guided and powered by two electric motors.

+History

 The Mobile Land Mine was designed by Metropolitan-Vickers in 1940.

 After a successful demonstration in August 1941 an order for 50 was placed so that trials could be carried out.
 In 1942 Commander-in-Chief, Home Forces reported that it was not recommended as there was no requirement for it.

-It was underpowered, slow, the motors overheated and it couldn't cross typical battlefield terrain - it was finally rejected by the General Staff in 1944.
+It was underpowered, slow, the motors overheated and it couldn't cross typical battlefield terrain.
+It was rejected by the General Staff in 1944.

 Among other trials a Mobile Land Mine was waterproofed and equipped with floats allowing it to be used against landing craft.